hatton/gekkotaSharp/README.md

 1) Web App Frontend

 Create your frontend in AngularJS, BackboneJS, KnockoutJS, whatever.
-No .net, no c#, would run on normal browsers.
+No .net, no c#.
 This will be deploy-able through normal web browsers.

 2) Simple c# backend.
 Mostly just a c# model of the data, maybe some logic that you don't/can't do in the frontend.
 The embedded REST server in Gekkota will take care of converting between json and your c#.